ClaudinaRattaro/Py5cheSim/README.md

 • simulation.py: Is the simulation script.
 It configures and runs a simulation.<br/>
 • Results.py: Provides auxiliary methods to present simulation results, and configure traffic profiles.<br/>

+Py5cheSim 1.0 is the result of the Master Thesis of Gabriela Pereyra (Facultad de Ingeniería, UdelaR).